Original Card Games by David Parlett

 Game

-If five or more play the game may be over too quickly.
+If five or more play the game may run too fast and end too soon.
 One option is to double the pack.
 If the number of cards doesn't divide by the number of players, those with one card extra play first.
 Another, which might be preferred even with fewer players, is not to discard twenty-ones from the game.
 Instead, if you make exactly 21 you pick up the whole row and pass it to the player on your left, who must add it to the bottom of their stack.
 You then start a new series with as many cards as you like.

 Copyright